All Episodes

 Remember, it's the process of gold being a hedge and now shifting over.

-I've got a uh big article from shift up on Getter about how gold we've talked about it, is now becoming a significant asset class and back of the dollar.
+I've got a big article from your shift up on Getter about how gold, we've talked about it, is now becoming a significant asset class.

-Short break, back in the war room from Texas in a moment.
+Short break back in the war room from Texas in a moment.

 unidentified

-We rejoice with the noble.
+We rejoice with the Lombard.

-Let's take down the cease.
+Let's take down the city.

 steve bannon

-Make sure, you know, every dream you ever had is in that home.
+Home Title Lock, make sure every dream you ever had is in that home.

 If you're lucky enough to own, remember, folks under 35, very rare to own a home.